espruino/EspruinoDocs/boards/Bangle.js2.md

 Power Consumption
 -----------------

-* Idle, accelerometer on 12.5Hz - 1.3mA
+* Idle, accelerometer on 12.5Hz - 0.9mA
-* Idle, accelerometer on 1.25Hz - 1.15mA (default if not moved)
+* Idle, accelerometer on 1.25Hz - 0.75mA (default if not moved)
-* BLE Connected in high bandwidth mode - 1.65mA
+* BLE Connected in high bandwidth mode - 1.25mA
-* Compass on - 1.4mA (+0.1mA)
+* Compass on - 1.0mA (+0.1mA)
-* Heart rate monitor on - 5.5mA (+4mA)
+* Heart rate monitor on - 5.5mA (+4.5mA)
 * 100% CPU usage running JavaScript - 4.1mA (+3mA)
 * GPS on - 26mA (+25mA)
 * LCD touchscreen enabled (unlocked) - 3.8mA (+2.5mA)
-* LCD backlight on - 15mA (+14mA)
+* LCD backlight on - 17mA (+16mA)
-* Turned off - 0.45mA
+* Turned off - 0.04mA

-Right now you can expect around 7 days of battery life with a clock that updates once a minute.
+Right now you can expect around 10 days of battery life with a clock that updates once a minute.

-**Note:** These figures are based on Bangle.js firmware 2v10 and power usage when idle and off **will** decrease substantially in the future.
+**Note:** These figures are based on latest Bangle.js firmware and power usage when idle **will** decrease substantially in the future.

 Charging